 - Stage 3b: Moderate reduction in GFR (30 to 44 mL/min/1.73 m²)

 - Stage 4: Severe reduction in GFR (15 to 29 mL/min/1.73 m²)

 - Stage 5: Kidney failure (GFR <15 mL/min/1.73 m² or dialysis)

 Clinical risk factors for accelerated progression of CKD are proteinuria, hypertension, Black race, and hyperglycemia.
 Also, environmental exposures such as lead, smoking, metabolic syndrome, possibly some analgesic agents, and obesity have also been linked to the accelerated progression of CKD (Vaidya & Aeddula, 2022).

 Clients with CKD stages 1 to 3 are generally asymptomatic.
 Typically, it is not until stages 4 to 5 (GFR < 30 mL/min/1.73 m²) that endocrine or metabolic derangements or disturbances in water or electrolyte balance become clinically manifest (Arora & Batuman, 2023).
-Some common symptoms and signs at these stages include:

 - Nausea and vomiting

 - Increased urination (polyuria) or decreased urination (oliguria)